 - Process Engineer – Downstream – Downstream activities are the stages of processing that come after cell culture or fermentation.
 These stages include separation and purification to achieve the required drug product.

-Other sub categories – a lot of the job descriptions for these job titles tend to overlap with other engineering disciplines such a mechanical, plant or validation engineering.
+Other subcategories – a lot of the job descriptions for these job titles tend to overlap with other engineering disciplines such as mechanical, plant or validation engineering.

 - Process Engineer – EHS – focus on environmental, health and safety

 - Process Engineer – Facilities – the focus is on the design and maintenance of HVAC, air handling, water and steam systems within a plant

 - Process Engineer – C&Q – the focus is on commissioning and qualification of equipment and systems and populate validation protocols